-Upon request, an alternative premaster program Embedded Systems consisting of Q1 and Q2 courses only can be composed for students who prefer to complete the premaster program in the first semester.
-Students interested in pursuing this option should contact the study adviser, Dr. Natasha Stash (see below).
+Upon request, an alternative pre-master program Embedded Systems consisting of Q1 and Q2 courses only can be composed for students who prefer to complete the pre-master program in the first semester.
+Students interested in pursuing this option should contact the study advisor, Dr. Natasha Stash (see below).